adaptris/interlok-docs/docs/pages/developer/developer-compiling.md

 ## A short excursion into the whys and wherefores of dependency management

 Like the argument about whether or not your VCS is better than my VCS.
-What matters the most is that you aren't using CVS (where CVS is the equivalent of makding all the jars in `{adapter}/lib` present on the classpath.).
+What matters the most is that you aren't using CVS (where CVS is the equivalent of making all the jars in `{adapter}/lib` present on the classpath.).
 Without dependency management there is a very real possibility that you end up in the equivalent of _DLL Hell_ where you have jackson-databind-2.10.1.jar trying to use jackson-core-2.9.jar for some of its baseline operations.

 Previously we used ant+ivy to handle dependency management; we've moved to gradle for almost everything now.
 Examples remain in the public github example repository for the different build tools that we've built components with.